-What to say about a racing circuit nicknamed the Monster Mile?
-Is it big, is it ugly, is it frightful?
-Well, none of it at all.
-In fact, the Monster Mile is a nice, little racing track on which NASCAR cars and trucks have at least six races during the year.
+What does one say about a racing circuit nicknamed the Monster Mile?
+Is it big, ugly or frightful?
+Well, it’s none of the above.
+In fact, the Monster Mile is a nice little racing track on which NASCAR cars and trucks have at least six races during the year.

 Despite the scary name, the Monster Mile is one of the most popular racing venues in the NASCAR, so it has a privilege to host two Sprint Cup races, two Xfinity Series races and one Truck Series race annually.
 And it isn’t all because the NASCAR K&N Pro Series East is hosted here for one of its events, there is much more to the Monster Mile.